tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

 =================================

 A "token" tax is often used term to describe deflationary tokens.
-Deflationary tokens that have a transfer fee feature:
+Deflationary tokens have a transfer fee feature:

-- Each time a token is transferred, some of the token is burned
+- Each time a token is transferred, some of the transferred amount is burned, redirected or otherwise taxed.

-- Token tax is paid by the holder who initiates the transfer: initiated transfer amount > received transfer amount
+- Token tax is usually paid by the holder who initiates the transfer.
+The tax is taken from the sent amount during the transfer: initiated transfer amount > received transfer amount.

+- Token tax usually reduces the token supply, thus creating deflationary tokens.

-- The token is not native gas token to the blockchain, like ETH on Ethereum
+- The token tax term is not used for the native gas token on a blockchain, like Ether (ETH) on Ethereum where any transfer fee is considered to be a natural part of the core protocol, whereas this is not the case for ERC-20 tokens.

-- Different "token taxes" may apply to different type of of transactions like buy, sell and treasury management.
+- Different "taxes" may apply to different type of of transactions like buy, sell and treasury management.

 Deflationary rationale